golightlyb/bakefont3/README.md

 ### For the C/OpenGL example program:

-* You'll need libpng and libglfw
+* You will also need libpng and libglfw

 Example: